Judiciary of England and Wales: District judges

 District judge is the title given to two different categories of judges.
 One group of district judges sit in the county courts and have jurisdiction in civil and family cases, having previously been known as registrars until the Courts and Legal Services Act 1990.
 The other group sit in the magistrates' courts and were formerly known as stipendiary magistrates until the Access to Justice Act 1999.
 Members of this latter group are more formally known as "district judge (magistrates' courts)" (see the Courts Act 2003).
 Judges in both groups are addressed as "Judge".
 In law reports, they are referred to as "DJ Smith".

 Formerly, district judges could only be drawn from barristers and solicitors of at least seven years' standing.
 However, in 2004, calls for increased diversity among the judiciary were recognised and the qualification period was changed so that, since 21 July 2008, a potential district judge must satisfy the judicial-appointment eligibility condition on a five-year basis.
-From November 2010, other types of lawyer, such as legal executives (fellows of the Chartered Institute of Legal Executives), also became eligible to be district judges.
+From November 2010, other types of lawyer, such as legal executives (fellows of the Chartered Institute of Legal Executives (CILEx)), also became eligible to be district judges.

 The senior district judge (magistrates' courts) is also known as the Chief Magistrate.

 Deputy district judges

-A solicitor or barrister who sits part-time as a district judge (who may be taking their first steps on the route to becoming a full-time district judge).
+A deputy district judge is a solicitor or barrister who sits part-time as a district judge (who may be taking their first steps on the route to becoming a full-time district judge).
 Retired district judges sometimes sit as deputies.
-Addressed as "Sir" or "Madam".
-In law reports, referred to as "DDJ Smith".
+They are addressed as "Judge".
+In law reports, they are referred to as, for example, "DDJ Smith".

 Formerly, deputy district judges could only be drawn from barristers and solicitors of at least seven years' standing.
-However, in 2004, calls for increased diversity among the judiciary were recognised and the qualification period was changed so that, since 21 July 2008, a potential deputy district judge must satisfy the judicial-appointment eligibility condition on a five-year basis and so that other types of lawyer, such as legal executives (ILEX Fellows), would be eligible.
+However, in 2004, calls for increased diversity among the judiciary were recognised and the qualification period was changed so that, since 21 July 2008, a potential deputy district judge must satisfy the judicial-appointment eligibility condition on a five-year basis and so that other types of lawyers, such as chartered legal executives (CILEx Fellows), would be eligible.
 In August 2010, Ian Ashley-Smith became the first CILEx Fellow to be directly appointed as a deputy district judge (civil).